Carpet area, built-up area, and super built-up area are the various terms used in the real estate market to denote the area being bought/sold.

-As a rule of thumb, the built-up area may be calculated by including a 10% loading factor over the carpeted area.
+As a rule of thumb, the built-up area may be calculated by including a 10% loading factor over the carpet area.

-The term is not much essential when buying the property because almost all builders sell property on the super built-up areas.
+The term is not much essential while buying the property because almost all builders sell property in the super built-up areas.